Manichaeism: Cosmogony

-Manichaeism presented an elaborate description of the conflict between the spiritual world of light and the material world of darkness.
+Manichaeism presents an elaborate conflict between the spiritual world of light and the material world of darkness.
 The beings of both the world of darkness and the world of light have names.
 There are numerous sources for the details of the Manichaean belief.
-There are two portions of Manichaean scriptures that are probably the closest thing to the original Manichaean writings in their original languages that will ever be available.
-These are the Syriac-Aramaic quotation by the Nestorian Christian Theodore bar Konai, in his Syriac "Book of Scholia" (Ketba de-Skolionz, 8th century), and the Middle Persian sections of Mani's Shabuhragan discovered at Turpan (a summary of Mani's teachings prepared for Shapur I).
+Two portions of the scriptures are probably the closest thing to the original writings, in their original languages, that will ever be available: the Syriac quotation by the Church of the East Christian Theodore bar Konai in his 8th century Syriac scholion, known as the Ketba de-Skolion, and the Middle Persian sections of Mani's Shabuhragan discovered at Turpan—a summary of Mani's teachings prepared for Shapur I.

-From these and other sources, it is possible to derive an almost complete description of the detailed Manichaean vision (a complete list of Manichaean deities is outlined below).
-According to Mani, the unfolding of the universe takes place with three "creations":
+From these and other sources, it is possible to derive a near-complete description of the detailed Manichaean cosmogony (A complete list of Manichaean deities is outlined below).
+According to Mani,the unfolding of the universe took place in three phases: